pmutisya/keymap/README.md

     <img src="https://raw.githubusercontent.com/pmutisya/keymap/main/doc/dark_mode.png"/>
 </p>

-You can add rich text (using Markdown format) above the keyboard map
+You can add rich text (using Markdown format) above the keyboard map.
+A code sample showing how to do this can be found in the examples directory

 <p>
     <img src="https://raw.githubusercontent.com/pmutisya/keymap/main/doc/markdown.png"/>